jkosik/jkosik.github.io/README.md

 git init
 git submodule add git@github.com:fauzanmy/pehtheme-hugo.git themes/pehtheme

-# copy data from themes/pehtheme to the root and adjust content as needed.
+# Copy data from themes/pehtheme to the root and adjust your content as needed.
+# !!!
+If changing also themes/pehtheme, make sure you deinit submodule first to preserve the changes !!!

 # publish to /public.
 Folder can be anytime deleted and rendered again
 hugo

+hugo serve
 ```